 Once becoming a U.S. citizen, you can vote in any U.S. election.
 Non-citizens may only vote in some local elections, but only citizens can vote in federal elections.

 As a United States citizen, you can run for elected office and even become an elected official.
 U.S. citizenship is required for federal office and for most positions in public office at the state and local levels.

 Citizenship and Immigration Services

-Enjoying the benefits of U.S. citizenship require completed government forms.
-If you have previously completed green card renewal, application for permanent residency, or worked with an immigration attorney, you’ll know that turning in your completed government forms directly and correctly filling out immigration paperwork can sometimes be difficult.
+Enjoying the benefits of U.S. citizenship require completing government forms.
+Suppose you have previously completed a green card renewal, applied for permanent residency, or worked with an immigration attorney.
+In that case, you’ll know that turning in your completed government forms directly and correctly filling out immigration paperwork can sometimes be difficult.